MarcinWrembel/goit-react-hw-01-components/README.md

 ### Info:

-This is first homework from React module.
+This is first homework from React module course.

 ### Tech details:
-- Fuctional components
+- Fuction components,
-- PropTypes
+- PropTypes,
-- JSON files used for data import
+- JSON files used for data import.

 ### Technologies: